Voce d’Amore (Voice of Love)

 • Saverio Rizzotti: Francesco’s younger brother, loyal and determined, protective of his family and instrumental in uncovering Giovanni’s schemes through courage and resourcefulness.

-• Letizia Puccini: The seasoned director of Rome’s opera house, Palazzo dell’Opera.
+• Letizia Rinaldi: The seasoned director of Rome’s prestigious opera house, Palazzo dell’Opera.
 She nurtures and supports Margherita and Francesco’s artistry, offering guidance and opportunities while serving as a subtle, stabilizing presence behind the scenes.

-• Rodolfo Santoro: An ally of Giovanni, involved in smear campaigns against Francesco, assisting Giovanni in undermining his rivals.
+• Rodolfo Conti: An ally of Giovanni, involved in smear campaigns against Francesco, assisting Giovanni in undermining his rivals.

-• Cesare Bianchini: Another accomplice of Giovanni, helping to execute manipulative schemes and public attacks against Francesco.
+• Cesare Bianchi: Another accomplice of Giovanni, helping to execute manipulative schemes and public attacks against Francesco.

 Comments